Albanian Orthodox Church: Autocephaly and statutes

 After Albanian independence in 1912, Fan Noli, who in 1924 would become an important political figure and prime minister of the nation, traveled to Albania, where he played an important role in establishing the Orthodox Albanian Church.
 On September 17, 1922, the first Orthodox Congress convened at Berat formally laid the foundations of an Albanian Orthodox Church and declared its autocephaly.
-Fan Noli was consecrated as Bishop of Korçë and primate of Albania, while the establishment of the Church was seen as an important development for maintaining Albanian national unity.
-At the end of the congress the first statute of the church was approved.
+Fan Noli was consecrated as Metropolitan of Durrës, (acting) Bishop of Korçë and primate of Albania, while the establishment of the Church was seen as an important development for maintaining Albanian national unity.
+At the end of the congress, the first statute of the church was approved.

-The church had a second statute that amended the First Statute in a second congress gathered in Korçë on June 29, 1929.
-Also on September 6, 1929, the first Regulation of General Administration of the Church was approved.
+The church had a second statute that amended the First Statute in a second congress gathered in Korçë on July 11, 1920.
+Also on July 11, 1920, the first Regulation of General Administration of the Church was approved.
 The Patriarchate in Constantinople recognised the independence or autocephaly of the Orthodox Albanian Church in 1937.

 On November 26, 1950, the Parliament of Albania approved the Third Statute that abrogated the 1929 Statute.
 Such new statute required Albanian citizenship for the primate of the church in (article 4).
-With the exception of the amendments made in 1993, this statute is still in force for the church.
+With the exception of the amendments made in 1992, this statute is still in force for the church.

-On January 22 - June 1 - July 22, 1993, the 1950 statute was amended and in 1996 was approved by the then-president, Sali Berisha.
+On July 11,1992, the 1950 statute was amended and in 1996 was approved by the then-president, Sali Berisha.
 In particular, article 4 of the 1950 statute, which required Albanian citizenship for primate of the church, was no longer so.

 On November 3 and 4, 2006, at the new Monastery of St. Vlash in Durrës, there was a special Clergy-Laity Assembly of the Orthodox Autocephalous Church of Albania, attended by 257 representatives (including all clergy members).
-At this Assembly the New Constitution (Statute) of the Church was analyzed and accept unanimously.
+At this Assembly, the New Constitution (Statute) of the Church was analyzed and accept unanimously.
 On November 6, 2006, the Holy Synod approved this Constitution (Statute).
 On November 24, 2008, the Orthodox Autocephalous Church of Albania and the Council of Ministers signed an agreement according to the 1998 Albanian Constitution, for the arrangement of their reciprocal relationship.
 The agreement was ratified by the Albanian Parliament, and became law (nr.10057) on January 22, 2009.

 Archbishops

 The Primate of the Orthodox Autocephalous Church of Albania is also the Archbishop of Tirana and Durrës.
-The current archbishop of Tirana is Archbishop Anastasios of Albania.
+The current archbishop of Tirana is Archbishop John.